If you’re a parent with a child who shows signs of the narcissistic personality disorder.

 It’s hard to recognise and accept that your child is a narcissist, accepting that is who they are, and no matter what you do, it’ll not change them.

-Knowing you love them unconditionally doesn’t mean you have to accept their toxic behaviour, and they need consequences to their destructive behaviours.
-If that was phoning the authorities if they steal from you, or asking them to move out of the home if you can not handle what they are doing.
+Knowing you love them unconditionally doesn’t mean you have to accept their toxic behaviour, and they need consequences for their destructive behaviours.
+If that was phoning the authorities if they steal from you or asking them to move out of the home if you can not handle what they are doing.

-learn and stick to you’re boundaries, if you have a Boundary within your household that the adult child ignores, tackle them one by one, and if your adult child breaks that boundaries, you need to set firm consequence and stick with them, the more you give in, the more they will take advantage of you.
+Learn and stick to your boundaries.
+If you have a Boundary within your household that the adult child ignores, tackle them one by one, and if your adult child breaks those boundaries, you need to set firm consequences and stick with them.
+The more you give in, the more they will take advantage of you.

 If you need to discuss things, try to do so in public, where they might put a lid on their verbally abusive behaviour, and you might get a true conversion with them.

 When it comes to the grandchildren, if you want to be a part of the grandchildren’s lives, then you have to play the narcissist games, but in the way of knowing you are doing it in the best interest of the grandchildren—getting the narcissist to level up.
-Yet not allowing them to take full advantage of you, as you have every right to live life how you want for you, with good intentions there is no wrong way or right way to live your life.
+Yet not allowing them to take full advantage of you, as you have every right to live life how you want for yourself, with good intentions.
+There is no wrong way or right way to live your life.

 If they’ve isolated the grandchildren from you, still send cards and gifts to the children as you usually would do.

 When they are friendly, give them attention.
 When they are being hurtful and using the grandchildren as pawns, provide them with no attention.
 Narcissists live for attention, they don’t mind positive or negative, so if they are not getting the negative, they are more likely to go for the positive.

 If they want to give you the silent treatment, don’t reach out to them, they are just manipulating you; most will come back when they want something from you.